What is a RAP?

 - monitoring methods to ensure success.

-What are the RAP stages?
+What are the three RAP Phases?

-Stage 1: Identify environmental problems and sources of pollution.
+Identify environmental problems and sources of pollution.

 In May 1992, “The St. Marys River Area of Concern Environmental Conditions and Problem Definitions Stage 1” document was prepared to summarize environmental conditions and problem definitions.

-Stage 2: Evaluate and carry out actions to restore the area.
+Evaluate and carry out actions to restore the area.

 In March of 1999, the Delisting Criteria for the St. Marys River Stage 2 RAP document was completed by members of BPAC, concerned citizens, and representatives of RAP affiliated organizations.
 The Stage 2 document entitled “The St. Marys River Area of Concern Remedial Strategies for Ecosystem Restoration” was released in 2002.

-Stage 3: Confirm that these actions have been effective and that the environment has been restored.
+Confirm that these actions have been effective and that the environment has been restored.

 Currently there is an ongoing monitoring process in the St. Marys River Area of Concern.
 This process also documents evidence that uses have been restored.